Trevor Bayne: 2009–2010: Entry into the Xfinity Series

-After DEI merged into Chip Ganassi Racing's shop following 2008, Bayne was inherited as a development driver by Ganassi.
+After DEI merged into Chip Ganassi Racing's shop following 2008, Bayne was hired as a development driver by Ganassi.
 However, as Ganassi had shut down its Nationwide Series program after 2008, Bayne made his first Xfinity Series start in 2009 at Bristol Motor Speedway driving a Ganassi car carrying the No. 52 of Means Racing.
 Bayne finished in the 23rd position.
 He then signed a contract with Michael Waltrip Racing for a limited race schedule.
-In his first start for the team in the Federated Auto Parts 300 at Nashville Superspeedway, he qualified 2nd and finished 28th.
-He got the pole position at the Kroger 200 at Indianapolis Raceway Park and finished 7th at that race and the Virginia 529 College Savings 250 at Richmond.
+In his first start for the team in the Federated Auto Parts 300 at Nashville Superspeedway, he qualified second and finished 28th.
+He got the pole position at the Kroger 200 at Indianapolis Raceway Park and finished seventh at that race and the Virginia 529 College Savings 250 at Richmond.